Affidavit: Man found Tiger Woods unconscious after SUV crash - WTMJ

 “I believe the data will explain how/why the collision occurred,” Schloegl wrote.

-Sheriff’s representatives have declined to say what was discovered in the recorder.
+Sheriff’s representatives have declined to say what was discovered in the recorder and did not immediately respond to an additional request for comment Friday.
+The man mentioned in the court documents did not immediately return requests for comment from The Associated Press.

 Sheriff Alex Villanueva has said Woods was driving alone in good weather, there was no evidence of impairment, and the crash was “purely an accident.”